AdobeDocs/experience-platform.en/help/data-governance/mtls-api/public-certificate-endpoint.md

 ## Next steps

-After reading this guide, you now understand how to retrieve your public certificate using the Adobe Experience Platform API.
+After reading this guide, you now understand how to retrieve your public certificates using the Adobe Experience Platform API.

 <!-- To test this API call, navigate to the [MTLS API reference page]() to interact with the Experience Platform API endpoints. -->